fish-hue/2023_Make-Rainbow-Table/README.md

 If the specified database does not exist, then it will be created for you.

+## Generate Customized Wordlists

+Use wordlistmod.py to add uppercase letters, numbers, and special characters to an existing list

+    $ python wordlistmod.py

 ## Search for hashes the Generated Rainbow Table